Chelsea and Westminster Hospital NHS Foundation Trust: Performance

 The Care Quality Commission inspection in July 2014 found the Trust "requires improvement".
 In children’s services only 200 whole time equivalent nursing staff were in post out of a budgeted 247.
 In the neonatal intensive care unit there was a 26% vacancy rate and staff claimed that a culture of bullying existed.
 One of the areas of outstanding practice noted within the trust was neonatal palliative care nursing, which had developed national standards.

 It was named by the Health Service Journal as one of the top hundred NHS trusts to work for in 2015.
 At that time it had 3086 full time equivalent staff and a sickness absence rate of 2.89%.
 77% of staff recommend it as a place for treatment and 69% recommended it as a place to work.

 At the end of March 2017, the trust was confirmed as one of four additional NHS Global Digital Exemplars; joining the twelve announced in September 2016.
 The trust shares its GDE status with Imperial College Healthcare NHS Trust as a "joint Exemplar".

 The most recent Care Quality Commission inspections in 2018 rated both Chelsea and Westminster Hospital and West Middlesex Hospital as 'Good', with C&W rated as 'Outstanding' for caring.
 This was an improvement over its previous rating of 'requires improvement.
 It was the only trust in London to meet the 4 hour target in its A&E departments in the second quarter of 2018/9, a target considered more challenging for a multi-site trust.

-Research

-Chelsea and Westminster Hospital NHS Foundation Trust has an active research portfolio, including numerous commercial and National Institute for Health and Care Research (NIHR) Portfolio studies across both its hospitals.
-It houses one of the three Clinical Research Facilities in North West London, which is currently involved in Phase I/II studies for Covid-19 vaccines.
-The R&D team is led by Prof Mark Johnson, supported the Divisional Research Leads, Dr Fu Siong Ng, Dr Marcela Vizcaychipi, Dr Mark Nelson and Prof Marta Boffito.
-It recently joined the Imperial College Academic Health Science Centre to accelerate the translation of scientific breakthroughs into new ways to improve patient care and maintain the health of the public.